chainer/chainer/docs/source/examples/sentiment.rst

 2. Implementation of sentiment analysis by Recursive Neural Network
 ====================================================================

 As shown below, we explain the implementation with Colaboratory.
-If you have a browser, you can immediately run the tutorial in the GPU environment.
+If we have a browser, we can immediately run the tutorial in the GPU environment.
 So, please try it!

 `chainer-community/chainer-colab-notebook/OfficialExample(ja)/sentiment_ja.ipynb <https://colab.research.google.com/drive/1NQOxHw-JINkDbY4JDT5Tgy8fOuEcbJbv>`_